sagbuya/Project-3/README.md

 # Cheese Shop

-This program has user select the 4 functions to operate with in order to buy amounts of cheese by the price and kind.
+This program has the user select 4 functions to operate with, in order to buy amounts of cheese by the price and kind.